Isaac Hilton, PhD

 Postdoctoral Fellow, Department of Biomedical Engineering and Center for Genomic and Computational Biology, Duke University (2013-2017)

-Ph.D., Genetics and Molecular Biology, University of North Carolina at Chapel Hill, (2013)
+Ph.D., Genetics and Molecular Biology, Lineberger Comprehensive Cancer Center, Department of Microbiology and Immunology, University of North Carolina at Chapel Hill, (2013)

 B.S., Biological Sciences, University of Missouri Columbia (2004)

-Isaac Hilton is an Associate Professor of Bioengineering and BioSciences at Rice University and a CPRIT scholar in cancer research.
-He has interdisciplinary expertise in precision genome and epigenome editing, mechanistically dissecting and engineering human cell functions, and harnessing human cells to better understand and combat diseases.
+Isaac Hilton is an Associate Professor of Bioengineering at Rice University and a CPRIT Scholar in Cancer Research.
+His work sits at the intersection of precision genome and epigenome editing, synthetic biology, and human cell engineering.
+The overarching goal of the Hilton Lab is to better understand and harness human cell biology for next-generation medicines.

 Research